 Jake Grohman Presents at 2011 Nucleocapsid Meeting

 18 September 11 -- Jake travelled to Barcelona, Spain to present a talk at the 2011 Nucleocapsid meeting on his work focused on inventing ultrasensitive approaches for analyzing RNA structure in complex biological environments, especially inside viruses.

 1 September 11 -- Professor Weeks has received a EUREKA Award from the National Institutes of Health.
 The EUREKA (Exceptional, Unconventional Research Enabling Knowledge Acceleration) program supports exceptionally innovative investigators and projects that, if successful, will have an unusually high impact.
 Dr. Weeks and his colleagues seek to create a rapid and generic approach for discovery of small molecules that bind RNA specifically and elicit precise and useful biological effects.

 Liz Dethoff Appointed Lineberger Basic Science Postdoctoral Fellow

-16 August 11 -- Liz has been awarded a National Research Service Award as a trainee the Lineberger Comprehensive Cancer Center Postdoctoral Training Program.
+16 August 11 -- Liz has been awarded a National Research Service Award as a trainee in the Lineberger Comprehensive Cancer Center Postdoctoral Training Program.
 This award will support Liz's work focusing on understanding RNA genome structure in cancer-related viruses.

 Nate Siegfried Awarded NIH Postdoctoral Fellowship